 - The duration of the benefactor's name association with any building, or part of a building, be that benefactor an individual or an organization, shall remain in place for the useful life of that building, or part thereof so designated, subject to conditions set forth in the Authority to Name section of this Policy.
 In the event that a building, or any part thereof, named for a benefactor is removed or replaced at the expiration of its useful life, the University shall not be obligated to continue the name, nor shall it be obligated to name any new construction intended to replace the building, or any part thereof, after the benefactor.
 The University may seek other means to recognize the benefactor after the useful life of the building.

-The administrative committee on naming University facilities advises and makes recommendations to the President of the University on appropriate names for facilities and academic units at all University locations.
+The administrative committee on naming University facilities and academic units advises and makes recommendations to the President of the University on appropriate names for facilities and academic units at all University locations.
 The committee is composed of the following members:

 - Vice President for Administration, Chair of the Committee